kubow/map-model/Network/DHI Products.md

 [MIKE for Developers](https://www.mikepoweredbydhi.com/products/mike-for-developers)
 [DHI Developers (Internal)](https://dhi-developer-documentation.azurewebsites.net/)

+Water Distribution Tools based on MIKE URBAN (EPANET compatible) models.
+Used for process automating and delaing with MIKE URBAN models using ArcGIS Arcpy Scripting.

 ## MikeIPO

 We are now able to work with **JTSK East North in Mike IPO precisely**.